 One of the last projects we worked on together was curating and self-publishing a book describing his process, his philosophies, and documenting all of his public artworks.

 In 2014 Lawrence asked me to design and develop a website to be a digital extension of this community-inspired public artwork.

 The design of Pieces Together was inspired by the idea that each part of the whole is integral, as in a jigsaw puzzle.
 Argent saw parallels between puzzle pieces and all the voices of a community.
 To hear these voices firsthand, he spent a week in Willowbrook, California, where his team interviewed those same local residents.
 They answered questions like, “What is your hope for your community?” and spoke about their connections to art and creativity.
 The interviews, which capture moments of personal struggle and triumph, have been compiled and edited for viewing through this companion website.

 A Moment In Time

-In 2017 we worked closely with Lawrence on a commission for a site in Nanjing, China's equivalent of our own Silicon Valley.
-He loved to collaborate and evolve concepts in a team environment, and in this case we worked side-by-side pushing pixels in different directions until the form felt complete.
+In 2017 I worked closely with Lawrence on a commission for a site in Nanjing, China's equivalent of our own Silicon Valley.
+He loved to collaborate and evolve concepts in a team environment, and in this case, I worked side-by-side pushing pixels in different directions until the form felt complete.
 The artwork depicts a pixelized elephant, balancing perfectly on its trunk absorbing information from its environment.
 The form is incomplete and captures a finite moment in time.
 If one were to view the work a second earlier or later it would look different.
-The elephant is comprised of over 15,000 individual stainless steel pixels, painted Rosso Corsa red at it base and transitioning to brushed stainless steel to reflect and blend with the sky and clouds.
+The elephant is comprised of over 15,000 individual stainless steel pixels, painted Rosso Corsa red at its base and transitioning to brushed stainless steel to reflect and blend into the sky and clouds above.